 Causes of Anxiety Lethargy

 When we discuss lethargy, we are talking about a complete unwillingness to do anything, often with a feeling of wanting to sleep or severe fatigue.
 Many of those with lethargy rarely leave the bed or couch, or feel as though they are in desperate need of sleep and running on empty throughout the day.
+Some people may go about their day normally, but their attitude makes them feel lethargic.

 - Sleepiness Yes, the most basic cause of lethargy is simply being sleepy.
-Anxiety and stress can lead to poor sleeping habits and less restful sleep, so the longer you suffer from anxiety, the more likely you are to genuinely be sleepy.
+Anxiety and stress can lead to poor sleeping habits and less restful sleep, so the longer you suffer from anxiety, the more likely you are to be low energy.
 Even if you think you're getting a full night's sleep, anxiety can be so draining that you often need a bit more sleep and are not getting it.

 - Neurotransmitter Changes Anxiety plays a role in the levels of neurotransmitters that you have in your brain.
 Neurotransmitters affect how you think and feel, and the pleasure and joy you get from events.
 So when you have anxiety, much of the joy and happiness is essentially sucked out of your life.
 It becomes much harder to find yourself wanting to get up and out of bed when it doesn't feel like happiness will follow.